appbead/webkit-wiki/Tests-which-may-be-converted-to-reftests.md

 fast/repaint/opacity-change-on-overflow-float.html
 ```

+Phrases to grep:

+* "no red"
-"If you see any red"
+* "if you see any"
+* "has failed"